MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ![Third-party application access via OAuth](media/ado-workitems-connector-security-policies.png)

-You will need the following permissions granted to the user account whose credentials are used during connector configuration:
+You will need the following permissions granted to the user account whose credentials are used during the connector configuration:

 | Permission name | Permission type | Required for |
 | ------------ | ------------ | ------------ |